Curriculum

 Clinical training

-During your first year of rheumatology training, you'll rotate through the outpatient and inpatient rheumatology practices and participate in required rotations in research, electromyography (EMG), physical medicine and rehabilitation, and radiology.
-The second year is committed to research along with clinical rotations (outpatient/inpatient) and rotations in endocrinology/metabolic bone clinic, muscle pathology, pediatric rheumatology at Phoenix Children’s Hospital, and orthopedic sports medicine.
+During the first year of rheumatology training, fellows rotate through outpatient and inpatient experiences within rheumatology and outside rheumatology.
+Required first year core rotations are in electromyography (EMG), physical medicine and rehabilitation (PM&R), and radiology.
+The second year is committed to research along with clinical rotations (outpatient/inpatient).

 Rotation schedule

-The two-year schedule of required rotations is divided into 13 (four-week) blocks each year.
-Most rotations are at Mayo Clinic in Phoenix/Scottsdale, Arizona.
-Some required rotations are at Phoenix Children's Hospital, Mayo Clinic Sports Medicine Campus in Tempe, Arizona, and Mayo Clinic in Rochester, Minnesota.
+Most rotations are on-site at Mayo Clinic in Phoenix/Scottsdale, Arizona.
+Some required rotations are at external nearby off-sites such as Phoenix Children's Hospital, Mayo Clinic Sports Medicine Campus in Tempe, Arizona, and Mayo Clinic in Rochester, Minnesota. the rheumatology ambulatory care clinic at Valleywise.

 Year 1